Hope for Tired Christians (Isaiah 40:27-31)

 Let me give you a little background.

-Isaiah 40 was written to God’s people in exile.
+Isaiah 40 addressed God's people during their exile.
 It was meant to be read by God’s people while they were far from home in Babylon.
 The intended audience were a people who had rebelled, had experienced the destruction of Jerusalem, and who felt demoralized, exhausted, hopeless, on the edge of despair.
 They would have felt like God had abandoned them, and that they had no future left.

 And so Isaiah 40 begins with these words: “Comfort, comfort my people, says your God.
 Speak tenderly to Jerusalem, and cry to her.”
 God’s people needed comfort at this point.
 They were tired and discouraged and needed hope.
 And that’s what God gives them.
 We end up with one of the richest and most encouraging chapters in all of Scripture.
 You could camp out on Isaiah 40 for months and not get tired of it.